FAU-LAP/NOMAD-CAMELS/docs/source/doc/protocol_steps/protocol_steps_landing.md

 # Protocol Steps Explained

-Here you can find all the available protocol steps and an explanation on what they do and how you can use them.
-Protocol steps can also be called loop steps in several of our guides and tutorials.
+Here you can find all the available *protocol steps* and an explanation on what they do and how you can use them. *Protocol steps* can also be called *loop steps* in several of our guides and tutorials.

-The steps are ordered roughly by relevance for most users.
+The steps are ordered by relevance for most users.

 ```{toctree}
 :maxdepth: 1